 The current unemployment outlook for Klamath County declined from the previous year.
-The rate for 2021 was 6.4% compared to 10.7% in 2020.
+The rate for 2022 was 5.3% compared to 6.4% in 2021.
 Residential and commercial construction is increasing over the prior fiscal year.
-Tax revenues are expected to increase by \$55,080 as well as the beginning fund balance in the 2021-22 fiscal year, however, interest earnings are expected to decline, while overall expenses are expected to slightly decrease in the 2021-22 budget.
+Tax revenues are expected to increase as well as the beginning fund balance in the 2022-23 fiscal year, however, market value of the investment portfolio is expected to decline, while overall expenses are expected to increase due to higher rates of inflation in the 2022-23 budget.